If there was a manual about how to launch a successful brand from your living room, Welden’s Sandy Friesen could probably write it.

 It saves brands from the risk of not knowing whether a certain shape or color might work, and then sitting around unsold, as excess inventory, he added.

-After tasting success on Taobao, Welden’s Friesen said her company is now a branded store on Alibaba’s Tmall platform, which features more well-recognized brands.
+After tasting success on Taobao, Welden’s Friesen said her company is looking to open a branded store on Alibaba’s Tmall platform, which features more well-recognized brands.

 “In terms of our strategy going global, it’s not just China, it’s Hong Kong, Macau. it’s Korea.
 It’s really opening our eyes to other markets…We’re not tied to the U.S., and we’re looking at it at a more global scale,” said Friesen.